The Severity of Safety Risks Posed by Scooters and Mopeds

 Put Our Law Firm's Over 32-Years of Legal Experience to Work For Your Case!

 If you or someone close to you is injured in a motor vehicle accident, our experienced scooter accident lawyers are committed to pursuing the fullest monetary recovery under the law for our clients.
-Montlick and Associates has been representing those who suffer serious injuries throughout Georgia and in the Southeast for over thirty-two years, including but not limited to Albany, Athens, Atlanta, Augusta, Columbus, Gainesville, Macon, Marietta, Rome, Roswell, Savannah, Smyrna, Valdosta, Warner Robins and all smaller cities and rural areas in the state.
+Montlick and Associates has been representing those who suffer serious injuries throughout Georgia and in the Southeast for over 35 years, including but not limited to Albany, Athens, Atlanta, Augusta, Columbus, Gainesville, Macon, Marietta, Rome, Roswell, Savannah, Smyrna, Valdosta, Warner Robins and all smaller cities and rural areas in the state.
 No matter where you are located, our attorneys are just a phone call away, and we will even come to you.

 Call us 24 hours a day/7 days a week for your Free Consultation at 1-800-LAW-NEED (1-800-529-6333).
 You can also visit us online at www.montlick.com and use our Free Case Evaluation Form or 24-hour Live Online Chat.